JonoCameron/2020-sensor-miniproject/Report.md

 # Task 4

+1) The simulation is reflective of the real world that the data only varies by a small amount each time a packet is sent, in the sense of the temperature.

+2) Since I didn't run the simulation through the night, I cannot talk about how good it is at simulating co2 and occupancy levels out of work hours.
+You would expect both to be very low level in reality but I am sure that if I ran the simulation at night I would get data values that would be more fitting of day-time activity.

+3) I can't talk about using the python websockets library because I literally used what they gave us.

-4) It is better to send data from the sensors to the server when they have data because having the server routinely poll the sensor for data is a waste of resources
+4) It is better to send data from the sensors to the server when they have data because having the server routinely poll the sensor for data is a waste of resources.